rieckpil/progmot/content/post/one-year-course-release.md

 I wanted a lean technical setup that gives me full control over the course and audience.

-As my blog is running on WordPress, and I'm heavily using the [Thrive Suite*](https://rieckpil.de/a/thrive-themes), I investigated their online course plugin: Thrive Apprentice.
+As my blog is running on WordPress, and I'm heavily using the {{< affiliate-link text="Thrive Suite" program="thrive" >}}, I investigated their online course plugin: Thrive Apprentice.

 With Thrive Apprentice, I could leverage the WordPress user management to have a login area and control access to my course.
 The visitors also stay on my side, and I have full control over the content.

-For [Thrive Apprentice*](https://rieckpil.de/a/thrive-themes), you need both an eCommerce provider, and a video hosting solution.
+For {{< affiliate-link text="Thrive Apprentice" program="thrive" >}}, you need both an eCommerce provider, and a video hosting solution.

 For the eCommerce provider, I chose SendOwl, as their features and pricing (my current plan is $26/month) are reasonable.

 Once I'd signed up for my SendOwl account, I connected my Stripe and PayPal accounts to have the most common payment options.

 Thrive Apprentice supports various video hosting platforms.
-I went for Vimeo and picked their paid plan for $6/month.
+I went for {{< affiliate-link text="Vimeo" program="vimeo" >}} and picked their paid plan for $6/month.

-Compared to YouTube, you can add more fine-grained security settings for your videos with Vimeo.
+Compared to YouTube, you can add more fine-grained security settings for your videos with {{< affiliate-link text="Vimeo" program="vimeo" >}}.
 This makes unintended downloads and sharing more complicated.
 The integration with Thrive Apprentice works by simply copying the video link.

 Using these tools, the final workflow to access the Masterclass is as follows: